What is the Partnership?

 The Northeastern North Carolina Partnership for Public Health (NENCPPH) was formed in 1999 to improve the health of people in the Northeastern region of North Carolina and to maximize the available resources and service potential of local health departments by working together to address health needs.

-The Partnership is guided by a governing board comprised of the Directors from ten local health departments which serve 19 counties in Northeastern North Carolina, as well as representatives from the North Carolina Division of Public Health, the North Carolina Institute for Public Health at the University of North Carolina, and the Department of Public Health at East Carolina University.
+The Partnership is guided by a governing board comprised of the Directors from eleven local health departments which serve 20 counties in Northeastern North Carolina, as well as representatives from the North Carolina Division of Public Health, the North Carolina Division of Child and Family Well-Being, the North Carolina Institute for Public Health at the University of North Carolina, and the Department of Public Health at East Carolina University.

 Funding for the Partnership has come from outside, as well as local, sources.
+In 2021, the NENCPPH counties received federal funding in the form of the American Rescue Plan Act which was funneled through the NC Division of Public Health to the various regions of the State.
+This funding enabled the NENCPPH region to provide numerous public health workforce initiatives to benefit local public health staff, and ultimately the communities.
+Funding helped support trainings, bonuses, mini-grants for equipment, internships, a regional care management pilot, a pilot data platform, and a careers in public health campaign.
 In 2002, the NENCPPH received a federal grant that funded a demonstration project to explore a regional approach to the delivery of core public health functions.
 These funds supported a Regional Epidemiologist, Regional Health Educator/Health Disparities Coordinator and half-time Director through April 2006.
-The membership continues to support a half-time Coordinator through annual dues and per capita assessments.
+The membership continues to cover operational expenses not covered through outside funding through annual dues and per capita assessments.

 Click here to learn more about previous funding.